-Unfortunately, the ease with which you can gather data often results in small businesses tracking more than is essential, leaving these same leaders unable to identify meaningful trends and make actionable decisions.
+The ease with which you can gather data often results in small businesses tracking more than is essential, unfortunately leaving these same leaders struggling to define success criteria and make actionable decisions.

 Gartner supports this stance, stating that “more KPIs and metrics do not necessarily equate to better project management.
-The KPIs should help you measure progress toward a particular goal.
+A key performance indicator (KPI) should help you measure progress toward a particular goal.
 If they don’t, they’re not worth measuring and tracking.”
 (Full report available to Gartner clients.)

 4 project management KPIs that can benefit small businesses

-While the exact project management KPIs you track will be specific to your organizational goals, there are a few standard metrics that have proven value across industries, e.g., IT, software development, marketing and advertising.
+While the exact project management KPIs you track will be specific to your business goals, there are a few standard performance metrics that have proven value across a variety of different industries, e.g., IT, software development, marketing, and advertising.

 1. Return on investment (ROI)

 ROI helps you quantify project value and gauge an investment’s profitability.

 Small businesses use this project KPI to compare the “return” expected from different types of projects.
 This information helps you decide which projects within your portfolio to prioritize in the short term as well as which types of initiatives to fund in the future.

 Gartner defines the purpose of tracking ROI as the KPI that allows you to quantify the project value and understand the profitability of an investment.
 Here’s the recommended formula for calculating a project’s ROI:

 Factors to include when determining the “cost of investment” should be travel expenses, various department budgets, and employee salaries.